Strider 14X Kids Balance Bike Review

 “Alright, let’s see it.”
 We went out to our street and I watched as the boy made a couple huge kicks to crest a small hill and then cruised, balanced, for 20 yards.
 That was it.
 He was ready to try to ride a two-wheel pedal bike.
 Baby Steps?

-Learning to Ride Strider Bike
+Learning to Ride a Strider

 Like most parents who aren’t two-wheel rockstars, I’d figured that the dexterity and quad strength honed from starting out on a pedal bike was more important than any balance issues.
 It wasn’t until after we saw Jackson’s classmates whose parents were mountain bike freaks all rocking Striders that we realized we made a huge mistake.
 Strider’s answer to our mistake arrived just in time.
 And after a little more than a month, my son was helping me convert it from stride bike to pedal bike.
 Undo a few parts, put a few back on and Strider is pedaler, easier than assembling an Ikea rövhål.